segraef/graef.io/create-your-own-cryptocurrency-token/index.md

 ```

-If not you can set it with this command:
+If it's not set to the Mainnet not you can set it with this command:

 ```
-Solana config set --url https://api.mainnet-beta.solana.com solana config set --keypair keypair.json
+solana config set --url https://api.mainnet-beta.solana.com solana config set --keypair keypair.json
 ```